eusebioaguilera/statistical-hypothesis-tests/README.md

 ```

-Therefore the null hypothesis could not be rejected, and then we can not affirm that there is no
+Therefore the null hypothesis could not be rejected, and then we can not affirm that there is
 significant differences.